Take part in a three-day Conference Program including keynotes, concurrent workshops, interactive panels and alternative sessions with special guests.

 Through engaging presentations, research reviews, interactive workshops, case studies, and collaborative activities, our presenters are expected to inspire, educate, and equip you to bring even more creativity to your clinical practice, expand your perspectives, and contribute meaningfully to the advancement of the creative therapies in the counselling of children and young people.

-We invite abstract submissions to share your research, work, case studies, projects, programs, insights, lived experience and ideas that fall into the four streams below exploring the creative therapy opportunities with children and young people with a focus on promoting inclusiveness and equity.
+The conference will share research, work, case studies, projects, programs, insights, lived experience and ideas that fall into the four streams below exploring the creative therapy opportunities with children and young people with a focus on promoting inclusiveness and equity.

 1. Neurodiversity Stream - Curious Minds, Unique Paths